 To configure how What’s My Note? reads music, selected Settings from the menu.

 Octave issues arise because vocal music is often sung an octave higher or lower than written.
 This may be indicated by an “8” attached to the clef, but most often, it is not explicitly notated.
 Hence, the need for a setting.

 Play as written.

 Play treble clef an octave lower than written.
 Select this option if you are a tenor.

 Play bass clef an octave higher than written.
 Select this option if you sing bass in a women’s barbershop quartet.

-Managing Your Music
+Manage Your Music

 Sharing Your Music

-The Music Camera contained in What's My Note? is specially designed to read music.
-Photos taken with the Camera App cannot be imported into What's my Note? because they are not formatted for computer analysis.
-You cannot export music from What's My Note? to others' devices because to do so could be a violation of copyright.
+You cannot export music from What’s My Note? to others’ devices because to do so could be a violation of copyright.